iris-edu/backprojection/README.md

      src/
        back_projection_r2.py
            This is the main Python code behind the production of plots and animations.
-Calling the code with -h
-           option displays a list of other options available to tune plot and animation production.
+Calling the code with -h option displays a list of other options available to tune plot and animation production.
 It also provides examples to run.

      param/
        back_projection_param.py
            A Python file that contains all the BackProjection data product parameters.
-You may modify this file to customize virtual networks, plots and animations .
-All parameter definitions in this file must follow Python rules.
+You may modify this file to customize the virtual networks, plots and animations.
+All parameter definitions in this file must follow the Python rules.
 Each parameter group in this file is commented for clarification.

      lib/
        - back_projection_lib.py